UK recovery may be kiss of death for some 'zombie' firms

 In the UK now, "zombie" firms are commonly defined as loss-makers which, helped by low borrowing costs, can only service their debts.
 Cash is so tight, even a slow month in the holiday season can finish them off.
 Where past "zombies" have been mainly in financial sectors, experts say Britain's are widely spread, including service companies, manufacturers, builders and retailers squeezed by recession and online shopping.

 To prove this, insolvency experts refer to company failures.
-These jumped in the months after the financial crisis began, then fell sharply in 2009 as the Bank kept shaving rates.
+These jumped in the months after the financial crisis began, then fell sharply in 2009 as the BoE kept shaving rates.

 Now as demand is picking up, so are insolvencies: In the second quarter they ran at about 4,000 a month, says Britain's Insolvency Service.
 That was still behind their average rate in 2009-12 but higher than in the first quarter of 2013.